 Shad and Silver Eels

-Shad and silver eels are both similar in the fact that they are both anadromous species, meaning they can live and migrate between both freshwater rivers and the sea.
+Shad and silver eels are all similar in the fact that they are both anadromous species, meaning they can live and migrate between both freshwater rivers and the sea.
 Silver eel are born in the tropical Sargasso Sea and take the form of elvers.
 They then make the journey of thousands of miles to Europe where they transform into glass eels and swim up rivers and live in freshwater.
 Once here they change yet again and become yellow eels.
 Once they are aged anywhere between ten and thirty-five years they will transform for a final time into silver eels migrate to the sea and live there for several years before making the journey to the Sargasso Sea where they spawn and then die.
 Once the eggs hatch the young will begin to swim to Europe to begin the process again.
 Shad effectively migrate in the reverse way to silver eels.
 The mature shad live in the sea and then swim a long distance – up to several hundred miles – inland to spawn and lay their eggs in freshwater rivers.
 The young fish live in freshwater before returning to the sea once they are fully grown and live there until breeding season when they will return to the freshwater rivers again.

 One of the main reasons that these species are plummeting in number is that the rising number of dams, pumping stations and other obstructions are stopping them from following their natural migration patterns which is seriously depleting numbers.
 However, eels are also intensively commercially exploited at every stage of their life: